ishanpranav/finc-2339-real-estate-capital-markets/src/assignment-1.md

 The total cost of flood insurance is $420,000, so the total cost of the mortgage increases to $1,322,989.25.

-Still, John should invest at a rate where the profit from investing equals the cost of the mortgage:
+Still, John should invest at a rate where investment income equals net investment expense:

 $$r=\left(\frac{\$1040000+\$1322989.25}{\$1040000}\right)^{\frac{1}{360}}-1\approx(0.228\%\times 12)\approx 2.74\%.$$